campworkcoeman/campworkcoeman.org/scouts-bsa/special-programs/scuba.md

 adventure, you'll master some basic concepts and scuba skills and will experience an open water adventure.

-The weekly course is open to Scouts and Scouters age 13 and over and requires an extra fee of $50 per participant.
+The weekly course is open to Scouts and Scouters and requires an extra fee of $50 per participant.
 Anyone interested should sign up early as space is limited.